A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Discussion

 \subsection{ROI Timing vs. Traditional Timing}

 In Figure \ref{fig:timing_comparison} we show a comparison of our long-term timing solution for NGC 6440D created via ROI and the long-term timing solution from Ransom et al. (in prep).
 The latter solution contains nine orbital frequency derivatives conventionally used for timing.
-NGC 6440D is by many measures the most well-behaved of the systems in our sample, having orbital variations with far less drastic effects on the observations.
+NGC 6440D is by many measures the most well-behaved of the systems in our sample, having orbital variations of only a few seconds, typically.
 The results of both methods look to be nearly identical, which is a useful check on the efficacy of the ROI technique.

 We stress that this is not to say that conventional timing techniques should not be used to derive long-term solutions for RBs.
 Rather we highlight that for systems with significant orbital variations there are useful benefits that our technique provides over conventional methods.
-Conventional-timing techniques necessitate \pb\ and nine orbital frequency derivatives to describe the binary effects of NGC 6440D and the effects of the cluster, whereas the ROI technique produces nearly identical results with a simple model to remove binary information entirely.
+Conventional-timing techniques necessitate \pb\ and nine orbital frequency derivatives to describe the binary effects of NGC 6440D and the effects of the cluster, whereas the ROI technique produces nearly identical results with a simple model that remove binary information entirely.
 Similarly, higher-order, orbital frequency derivatives poorly predict orbital behavior in large gaps between observations, while the stable spin of the MSP -- the connecting factor in our method -- extrapolates nicely over those same gaps.
 Thus, the ROI technique produces nearly identical results by trading orbital frequency derivatives for a number of individual, well-measured \tzx\ values needed to accurately describe the long-term timing behavior of the systems.